 Confessions contains an epilogue, recommendations for action, and a timeline of key personal and professional events in Perkins’ life.
 He closes the work by citing both Tom Paine in Common Sense and Thomas Jefferson’s fabled words to begin the Declaration of Independence.

-In the end, Confessions does pull back the veil on the workings of the global economic system from the late 60s to the 80s, with a reminder in the epilogue that Bechtel and Halliburton’s strong connections to the Reagan and Bush White Houses that the ties still run deep.
+In the end, Confessions does pull back the veil on the workings of the global economic system from the late 60s to the 80s, with a reminder in the epilogue that Bechtel and Halliburton’s strong connections to the Reagan and Bush White Houses still run deep.
 This is the book’s most distinctive and sobering aspect.
 The confessional dimension works less well, but still brings the reader along to the end.

 Perkins’ words may not be enough to undo his actions, but we should be glad that the terror attacks moved him to finish the project he had begun shortly after his daughter’s birth.